jbx-protocol/juice-docs-v1/protocol/api/contracts/jbtokenstore/write/claimfor.md

 {% tab title="Step by step" %}
 **Claims internally accounted for tokens into a holder's wallet.**

-_Anyone can claim tokens on behalf of a token owner._
+_Only a token holder or an operator can claim its unclaimed tokens._

 ### Definition